-Oxford Foraging Courses
+When & Where Are The Oxford Foraging Courses

 About Your Oxford Foraging Courses Guide

-When it comes to learning foraging you can be assured of being in safe hands.
-Robin is meticulous about safety as well as sustainability.
+When it comes to learning foraging you can be assured of being in safe hands as I am meticulous about safety as well as sustainability.

-Feedback From Previous Oxford Foraging Courses
+Here’s What People Have Said About Previous Oxford Foraging Courses

 Thank you!
 I had a great time despite the weather and left with the impression I could follow you around for a whole month learning about plants.
 There was so much ‘food for thought’ in your talk.
 It was truly inspiring. – Ludmila Enticott

 I had such a great time and learnt so much!
 You’re a great storyteller, orator and very inspiring indeed.
 I’ve just finished my first foraged meal of nettle and noodle soup – it was delicious!
 You’ve definitely helped kick-start a few changes I’ve been wanting to make. – Andrew Edwards

 Your passion and knowledge for the subject is very obvious and has inspired me to further my own knowledge of wild plants.
-Also, the background information to be learned, such as the plants use throughout history, and uses in medicine and folklore.
+Also, the background information to be learned, such as the plants use throughout history and uses in medicine and folklore.
 Your excellent recipes will no doubt be getting “a good seeing to” from now on.
 So thanks for opening the door a little into your world, and sharing with us. – Martin Spearman

-I must thank you for the great time I spent on the course and really appreciated the way you delivered it.
+I must thank you for a great time I spent on the course and really appreciated the way you delivered it.
 It wasn’t just a ‘here’s a plant you can eat now onto the next one’ morning but a whole lifestyle ethos.
 Your introduction alone was enough to put the stresses of the modern world out of people’s minds. – Phil Kitson